 - Hold a valid, unencumbered LPN or RN license in the state of Ohio - Complete all prerequisites courses with a grade of "C" or higher.
-Grades of "C-" or lower must be repeated. - Complete a Progression to Major form with their academic advisor. - Achieve a 2.75 minimum GPA in the prerequisite courses (physical education and electives are not included in the calculations) - LPNs and RNs must also achieve a 2.75 GPA in the science prerequisites.

-Please note: Science prerequisites may not be repeated more than once to achieve the "C" minimum.
+Grades of "C-" or lower must be repeated. - Complete a Progression to Major form with their academic advisor. - Achieve a 2.75 minimum GPA in the prerequisite. - LPNs must also achieve a 2.75 GPA in the science prerequisites.
+Note: Science prerequisites may not be repeated more than once to achieve the "C" minimum.
 Prerequisite science courses must have been completed within five years of application to the program.
 Science courses must have a lab component.

-Student Notification of Admission Status
+Student Notification of LPN Admission Status

 The LPN nursing major begins with the fall semester each year.
-If the LPN is not already a CHHS pre-nursing student, application to The University of Akron and admission to the CHHS should be completed during the preceding fall semester.
+If the LPN is not coded as an LPN-BSN nursing student, they must meet with an advisor.
 Prerequisites should be finished during the spring semester and a progression to major form must be submitted prior to beginning the nursing sequence.
-LPNs be notified of their admission status in during the summer prior to beginning the nursing program.
-The LPN-BSN major begins with the Professional Role Transition for LPNs (8200:216) that is offered in the fall semester.
+LPNs are notified of their admission status at the end of the spring semester.
+The LPN-BSN major begins with the Professional Role Transition for LPNs (NUR 216) that is offered in the fall semester.
 Seats may be limited depending on availability in the other BSN tracks already in progress.